ElwoodMattHowell/azure-network-protocols/README.md

 </p>

 Now we will take a look at DNS traffic.
 DNS, or the Domain Name System, translates human readable domain names to machine readable IP addresses.
-Back in Wireshark, filter for DNS traffic only.
+Back in Wireshark, filter for DNS, or tcp.port == 53, traffic only.
 Now open Powershell and using _nslookup_ find google.com and disney.com's IP addresses respectively.
 At the command prompt, simply type `_nslookup www.disney.com_` and it will return the IP addresses associated with disney.com.
 <br />

 <p>